OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowSeparator.md

 <img width="1180" alt="image" src="https://user-images.githubusercontent.com/3258579/146674402-d8cb7185-e767-4dfb-9a66-79ead6430c44.png">

 ## Use
-This table describes what is and how to use `RowSeparator` module.
+This table describes what is and how to use the `RowSeparator` module.

 <table>
 <thead>